Our Board

 Simay Akar Koehler

-Treasurer, HTB Member & Geographic Activities Representative
+Treasurer, HTB Member & Technical Activities Representative

 • Simay Akar Koehler is a sustainable energy expert and multi-award-winning entrepreneur in the energy industry.
 She is the CEO and Founder of AK Energy Consulting, specializing in environmental impact assessments and clean energy supply chain solutions.